10 June 2023, 14:00–17:00 / Casco HQ

 With German Popov, Han Xiaohan, Kristiina Koskentola, Marjolein van der Loo, Müge Yilmaz, Nikolay Smirnov, Rick Dolphijn, and Zoenie Deng.

 We would like to warmly invite you to a gathering to celebrate and discuss the recently published book Enfleshed: Ecologies of Entities and Beings.
-Evolving from the multifaceted research exhibition Enfleshed–Elaborated (2020) initiated by Amsterdam based Finnish artist Kristiina Koskentola, the publication, co-edited with Amsterdam based Dutch artist curator Marjolein van der Loo and published by Onomatopee, explores multispecies ecologies from an Eurasian perspective.
+Evolving from the multifaceted research exhibition Enfleshed–Elaborated (2020) initiated by Amsterdam based Finnish artist Kristiina Koskentola, the publication, co-edited with Maastricht based Dutch artist curator Marjolein van der Loo and published by Onomatopee, explores multispecies ecologies from an Eurasian perspective.

 With the editors, a group of contributing artists and writers to the book come together to present lectures, discussions, and do a poetry reading.
 The gathering includes meditative Manchu shamanic music by Han Xiaohan and a performance inspired by Uralic music by multi-instrumentalist German Popov.
 Milk tea (vegan option available) will be served in Mongolian and ancient Manchurian style.
 If the weather allows it, this gathering will take place in Abraham Dolehof–the beautiful courtyard where our institution is situated.
 You also can purchase the book on the spot!